 - A code that contains the actual command, such as "turn off."

-Instead of going through the power lines, some systems use radio waves to communicate, which is also how WiFi and cell phone signals operate.
-However, home automation networks don't need all the juice of a WiFi network because automation commands are short messages.
-The two most prominent radio networks in home automation are ZigBee and Z-Wave.
+Two of the most prominent radio networks in home automation are ZigBee and Z-Wave.
 Both of these technologies are mesh networks, meaning there's more than one way for the message to get to its destination.

 Z-Wave uses a Source Routing Algorithm to determine the fastest route for messages.
 Each Z-Wave device is embedded with a code, and when the device is plugged into the system, the network controller recognizes the code, determines its location and adds it to the network.
 When a command comes through, the controller uses the algorithm to determine how the message should be sent.
 Because this routing can take up a lot of memory on a network, Z-Wave has developed a hierarchy between devices: Some controllers initiate messages, and some are "slaves," which means they can only carry and respond to messages.